 This part focuses on how you can maximize your score on the exam day:

 One way to reduce exam-related stress is to remove as many uncertainties as you can.
 Going through a mock exam is one good example.
-Test-driving your way to the exam site and estimate the traffic time, and prepare a list of what to bring on exam day can also be very helpful.
+You should also test drive your way to the exam site and estimate the traffic time.
+In addition, prepare a list of what to bring on exam day so you are fully prepared.

-My suggestion is to allow 1 hour for each 50 questions.
+My suggestion is to allow 1 hour for every 50 questions.
 Depending on how fast/slow you progress, you can slow down/speed up accordingly.
+You can get an idea for how you will do on the mock exam practices, but you won’t know for certain until you’re in there on exam day.

-Many candidates have the knowledge required to pass the CISA exam, but about half failed.
-Your knowledge, and probably more importantly your ability to pick the correct answer, is the key to success.
+Many candidates have the knowledge required to pass the CISA exam, but about half failed on their first try.
+Your knowledge, and probably, more importantly, your ability to pick the correct answer, is the key to success.

-For the purpose of exam, answer question the “ISACA way”.
+For the purpose of the exam, answer the question the “ISACA way”.
 Don’t answer questions based on your personal experience unless it is in line with ISACA thinking.
+This is all about thinking like the test creators.
+If you’re ever unsure about a question, or feel like there could be more than one right answer, use this policy to guide you.

 Do not leave it blank because (i) you may not have time to go back; (ii) the exam is positively graded, which means it is better to blind guess than leaving it blank.